MMA-HHG/MMA/README.md

 Here `INPUT.h5` should be replaced by the prepared input file.

 It is possible to run the process manually.
 However, computational clusters use jobs and queues for scheduling them.
 [Here](./multiscale/scripts/README.md) we discuss an example of this pipeline.

 ## Custom installations
+Here we provide a more detailed guide for the installation, this is intended for running on HPC clusters and developers.
+From our experience, each HPC cluster can use a different approaches, here can be found [some examples for different machines](./Modules/load_modules.sh).
+However, some interaction with HPC admin team could be necessary for compiling the code properly.
+The following specifications toghether with the reference DOcker installation shall serve as a guide to facilitate these deployments.

-Here we provide a more detailed guide for the installation, this is the list of requirements:
+This is the list of requirements:
 * **CUPRAD**: MPI, FFTW3, parallel HDF5, CMake
 * **CTDSE**: FFTW3, MPI, serial HDF5, CMake (MPI & HDF5 are not needed for the dynamic library), Python with h5py
     * Python ctypes library for the interactive CTDSE